South African National Lottery: Matchplay 13 (previously as SPORTSTAKE 13)

-EAZiWIN
+E-Instant (previously as EAZiWIN)

 As well as tickets for the Draw Games, the National Lottery also sells instant win digital scratch cards.
 These cards are sold entirely online.
 Some cards are based on traditional african games, others on sports.
-As of January 2024, there are 20 different EAZiWIN games.
+As of January 2024, there were 20 different EAZiWIN games.
+From June 2026, there are just 4 different E-Instant games.

 Discontinued games

 Wina Manje

 Wina Manje was a scratchcard game that consisted of many types of scratch cards.
 This was replaced by EAZiWIN in 2015.

 Raffle

 South African National Lottery announced that there would be a one-off raffle for Christmas 2016.
 The draw took place on 30 December 2016.
 It was officially named "Raffle".
 Prizes included R1,000, R10,000, R100,000, with the top prize being a Mercedes Benz C200 Cabriolet.

 PICK 3

 This game launched on 3 December 2016.
 It was a daily game with a top prize of R10,000.

 The PICK 3 game was discontinued from 15 March 2019.

 One can still view the past results of the game until discontinuance, but no further plays can be made for this game mode.

 PICK 3 was effectively replaced by the DAILY LOTTO game.